 Hello, my name is Chris Sundita.
-In May of 2015, I graduated with my M.A. in Linguistics from the Department of Linguistics at Cornell University in Ithaca, New York.
+I graduated in 2015 with an M.A. in Linguistics from the Department of Linguistics at Cornell University in Ithaca, New York.

 EDUCATIONPrior to Cornell, I earned a B.A. with departmental honors in Linguistics from the University of Washington in Seattle in December 2011.
 My undergraduate honors thesis, under the supervision of Professor Edith Aldridge, was The Development of Tagalog -um-.
 I presented my thesis at UW's Undergraduate Linguistics Colloquium on June 1, 2012.